glycerine/spin_paxos/README.md

 That said, omitting logs from the discussion to start with is a _great_ idea for learning the essentials first.

-(Also, ignore his group membership change protocol, there are more scalable approaches.)
+Also, ignore Rystsov's group membership change protocol, there are more scalable approaches than doing changes one-by-one.
+In fact, Lamport himself describes one such in the most important paper in this list, which I describe next.

 2. Paxos Made Simple, by Leslie Lamport.
 2001.